olsson82/rivwebdoc/docs/install.md

 ### Admin user

 Under the admin user field you enter your or anyones username on rivendell with normal user access on rivendell.
+This user will get admin access to the web system.

+!!!
+Info

-This user will get admin access to the web system. **Rivendells Admin user can not be used in this system**
+    **Rivendells Admin user can not be used in this system**

 Just enter one username now, you can add more later.